Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Also, it contains the essential amino acids glycine and proline, which have been clinically shown to accumulate in cartilage and relieve arthritis (de Paz-Lugo et al. 201823).

-Moreover, high levels of glycine and proline in cartilage can lead to reduced pain and inflammation, as well as improved joint mobility (Porfirio et al. 201624).
+Moreover, high levels of glycine and proline in cartilage can reduce pain and inflammation and improve joint mobility (Porfirio et al. 201624).

 In addition to the general public, even competitive athletes can benefit from consuming bone broth.